tmorin/cqrsjs/README.md

 cqrsjs
 ======

-CQRS pattern application for javascript.
+CQRS pattern application for JavaScript.

 cqrsjs is designed to work for the browser and nodejs too.

-h2.
-Requirements
+## Requirements

 cqrsjs used the es6 Promise.
-So use a polyfill if th targetted runtime doesn't provide a native implementation.
+So use a polyfill if the targeted runtime doesn't provide a native implementation.

 Unless es5 features, specially Array's methods are required.

-h2. cq what?
+## cq what?

-h2.
-All in one function
+## All in one function

 cqrsjs provides only one function, cqrs(callback, params).
-Both, callback and params are optionals.
+Both, callback and params are optional.

 ```
 // when callback and params are defined